Steve132/ubj/README.md

 UBJSON C/C++ libraries

-This library implements draft 10 of the UBJSON specification in ANSI C.
+This library implements the current draft of the UBJSON specification in ANSI C.

 There are three components, each of which may be compiled and used seperately from each-other.